4 Ways of Making a Good Choice Every Day

 Showcase the qualities you’re looking for, and you might just find your partner mirroring them back at you.

 Will Your Choice Benefit Your Future Self?
-Evaluating Long-Term Impact
+Making Good Choices for Long-Term Impact

 When faced with a decision, always factor in your future self.